fieryash/Sentiment-Analysis/README.md

-# IEEE Detection of Depression from Social Media
+# Detection of Depression from Social Media
 N-grams, w2v, LSTM was used